RobinTTY/StructureMonitoring/StingBackend/Backend/README.md

   - The Event-Hub Client is a background application, which gets data from the Iot-Hub every second

+  - The data is then inserted into an azure storage table

   - The Azure-Storage table functions return telemetry data of last day, last week and last month from the Azure database